david-asher/process/decisionmaking-for-tech-teams.md

 The key benefits of [driving to consensus](https://www.grammarly.com/blog/workplace-communication/building-consensus/) are to:

-·   	uncover our [biases](https://www.indeed.com/career-advice/career-development/decision-making-biases) so we can confront them;
+ uncover our [biases](https://www.indeed.com/career-advice/career-development/decision-making-biases) so we can confront them;

-·   	balance between taking quick action and considering a problem deeply;
+* balance between taking quick action and considering a problem deeply;

-·   	maximize the team’s acceptance and ownership of the decision; and
+* maximize the team’s acceptance and ownership of the decision; and

-·   	minimize individual reluctance to accept the decision.
+* minimize individual reluctance to accept the decision.

 A significant decision should be made in a group session with all interested parties.
 Appoint the decision lead to moderate the session, or another person to act as the *moderator*.
 Start the session with a quiet review of the decision-making document, encouraging participants to enter comments into the document.
 Then start a review period where the moderator leads consideration of all comments with civil debate, and attempts to solicit input from all participants.

-**The decision is made when consensus is achieved, which is the point where team members no longer have objections, although they may have disagreements or unresolved questions.**
+:exclamation: **The decision is made when consensus is achieved, which is the point where team members no longer have objections, although they may have disagreements or unresolved questions.**

 This decision point does not require a single person to act as a decision-maker, but enables a team to take ownership of its decisions.
 If consensus cannot be reached, the team manager should make the decision.
 Do not use a simple-majority voting system to make a decision because that can result in a decision without consensus \- this is less effective than a manager in a position of authority making a decision.